 Another more specialized award for returning students is the Hungarian Helicon OSOTF Award, which requires not only a grant application but the submission of an original academic work that engages with themes/issues associated with Hungary.

-There are other awards that come out of the University – some are based University-wide and some come from the larger Faculty of Arts and Science.
-Here’s a few deadlines, and awards related to them.
+There are other awards that come out of the University — some are University-wide and some come from the larger Faculty of Arts and Science.
+You can search for all undergraduate awards on the University’s award repository Award Explorer.

-The Faculty of Arts and Science has a particular series of awards linked by a shared deadline — 15 March 2014.
+The Faculty of Arts and Science has a particular series of awards linked by a shared deadline — generally mid-March.
 Here too you will want to look around and see if any might apply to you.

 - Faculty of Arts and Science Scholarships